Insights

 Eventually, the system becomes something you manage - instead of something you rely on.

 Wired systems aren't always the first choice for every homeowner.
-But they are the right choice when reliability matters, coverage needs to be consistent, the property is larger or more complex, and the system is expected to work without constant attention.
-In these environments, the difference becomes clear very quickly.
+But they are usually the right choice for permanent residential coverage, where the system is expected to work without constant attention.
+The pattern is consistent across the homes where wired infrastructure makes the biggest difference:

 Learn more about the systems we design for properties like these.